qyang-confluent/ConfluentCloud-workshop/README.md

 An environment contains clusters and its deployed components such as Connectors, ksqlDB, and Schema Registry.
 You have the ability to create different environments based on your company's requirements.
 For example, you can use environments to separate Development/Testing, Pre-Production, and Production clusters.

-1. You are assigned an environment with your name, click **Create Cluster**.
+1. You are assigned an environment with your name, You are the EnvironmentAdmin of the environment, go to the environment and click **Create Cluster**.

 > **Note:** Confluent Cloud clusters are available in 4 types: Basic, Standard, Enterprise and Dedicated.
 Basic is intended for development use cases so you will use that for the workshop.
 Basic clusters only support single zone availability.
 Standard and Dedicated clusters are intended for production use and support Multi-zone deployments.
 If you are interested in learning more about the different types of clusters and their associated features and limits, refer to this [documentation](https://docs.confluent.io/current/cloud/clusters/cluster-types.html).